nestedsoftware/tictac/README.md

 Demo project for different approaches for playing tic-tac-toe.

 Code requires python 3, numpy, and pytest.
+For the neural network/dqn implementation (qneural.py), pytorch is required.

 Install using pipenv: